 - What happens if I need to pause treatment?

-Your physician should answer these thoroughly.
-If they can’t or won’t, that’s a red flag about the program — not the medication.
+A good provider should answer these thoroughly.
+If they can’t or won’t, that’s a red flag about the provider — not the medication.

-Disclaimer: This content provides general information about GLP-1 medication side effects and safety.
-It does not constitute medical advice.
-Side effect experiences vary by individual.
-All treatment decisions should be made in consultation with your physician.
+Disclaimer: GLP3 Weight Loss is an educational resource and referral service, not a provider; it does not prescribe, manage, or monitor medications.
+This content provides general information about GLP-1 medication side effects and safety and does not constitute medical advice.
+Semaglutide and tirzepatide are FDA-approved; retatrutide is investigational and not FDA-approved.
+Side-effect experiences vary by individual.
+All treatment decisions should be made in consultation with a licensed provider.